-Markovits is currently working on a book length project exploring the difficulties of intergenerational justice through a study of Greek tragedy and comedy.
+Markovits is currently working on a book exploring the difficulties of intergenerational justice through a study of Greek tragedy and comedy.
 Her essay on intergenerational dynamics in Aeschylus’s Oresteia trilogy was published in the American Political Science Review in 2010.
-She has also published an essay on old age, flattery, and its relation to frank speech in Aristophanes’ Knights in Polis: The Journal of the Society for Greek Political Thought (2012).
+She has also published an essay on old age, flattery, and its relation to frank speech in Aristophanes’ Knights, in Polis: The Journal of the Society for Greek Political Thought in 2012.

-At Mount Holyoke, Markovits teaches a variety of courses, including a first year seminar, "Foundations of Political Theory."
-Students in the class focus on a fundamental political question—what is the relationship between truth & politics?—through an engagement with a variety of texts from the history of political thought.
-Markovits also received a grant from the National Endowment for Humanities in 2010 to develop a new first year seminar, “What is Family?”
-Her advanced seminar on Politics & Rhetoric is part of the College’s new Nexus Curriculum to Career program and includes an extended classroom simulation in which students work alongside professional campaign consultants to develop and implement a campaign media strategy.
-She also teaches Invitation to Feminist Theory and Ancient & Medieval Political Thought.
+At Mount Holyoke, Markovits directs the First Year Seminar program, in addition to her work in the Department of Politics.
+She teaches a variety of courses, ranging from upper level seminars on such topics as rhetoric and justice to introductory feminist theory to ancient Greek thought to first year seminars.
+She received a grant from the National Endowment for Humanities in 2010 to develop a new first year seminar, “What is Family?”
+Her advanced seminar on Politics & Rhetoric is part of the College’s Nexus Curriculum to Career program and includes an extended classroom simulation in which students work alongside professional campaign consultants to develop and implement a campaign media strategy.

 - "Changes for Working Moms Start Small" Office of Communications, May 15, 2013